Astik83/Titanic_Survival_ML/README.md

 ### 1. **Data Cleaning and Preprocessing**

-- **Gender Mapping**: Converted `Sex` into numeric values (1 for male, 0 for female).
+- **Gender Mapping**: Converted `Sex` to numeric values (1 for male, 0 for female).
-- **Missing Values**: Filled missing `Age` values with the mean.
+- **Handling Missing Values**: Filled missing `Age` values with the mean.
-- **One-Hot Encoding**: Encoded categorical values for `Embarked`.
+- **One-Hot Encoding**: Encoded categorical `Embarked` values.
-- **Feature Reduction**: Dropped less correlated features like `SibSp` and `Age` based on the correlation matrix heatmap.
+- **Feature Reduction**: Dropped low-correlation features such as `SibSp` and `Age` after examining the correlation matrix heatmap.

 ### 2. **Custom Decision Tree Classifier** 🌳

-- A fully implemented custom Decision Tree classifier capable of:
+- A fully implemented Decision Tree classifier capable of:
-  - Splitting data based on optimal thresholds.
+  - Splitting data based on the best threshold.
-  - Calculating Gini Index for split evaluation.
+  - Using the Gini Index for split evaluation.
-  - Recursively growing the tree up to a specified maximum depth.
+  - Recursively growing the tree up to a set maximum depth.

 ### 3. **Performance Evaluation** 📊

-- Metrics calculated on the training set:
+- Training set metrics:
   - **Accuracy**: 83.39%
   - **Precision**: 0.86
   - **Recall**: 0.68